Python SDK Guide

 """)

-db.execute_sql("INSERT INTO tenants VALUES (1, 'ACME Corp', '2026-01-01')")
+db.execute("INSERT INTO tenants (id, name, created_at) VALUES (1, 'ACME Corp', '2026-01-01')")

-db.execute_sql("INSERT INTO tenants VALUES (2, 'Globex Inc', '2026-01-01')")
+db.execute("INSERT INTO tenants (id, name, created_at) VALUES (2, 'Globex Inc', '2026-01-01')")

 db.put(b"tenants/1/users/alice", b'{"role":"admin","email":"alice@acme.com"}')